If you're taking a Florida Keys family vacation, then check out our ultimate list of 35 things to do in Key West with kids.

 How will you get to Key West?
 Well there are several options that I'll dive into quick.

 Many people choose to drive the 3 ½ hour Overseas Highway from Miami down to Key West.
+Planning a Florida Keys road trip can be a fun experience.
+Be sure to check out our list of road trip essentials before you leave.

-Many people will fly into Miami international airport and rent a car so that they can experience the beautiful drive.
+Other people will fly into Miami international airport and rent a car so that they can experience the beautiful drive.
 I recommend it!
 Make it a fun road trip and check out the sights along the way.

 Or, if you're like our family, you could be driving your motorhome and just drive right down Highway 1.